 Fair Market Value

 This is an estimated market value based on what a market participant would pay for the property.

-Financial Conduct Authority- the independent financial regulatory body of the UK.
-Brickowner is an Appointed Representative of Gallium Fund Solutions which is authorised and regulated by the FCA.
+Financial Conduct Authority – the independent financial regulatory body of the UK.
+Brickowner Investments Limited is a small registered alternative investment fund manager (Reference number: 775256) and is not authorised and regulated by the FCA.